-Create NSW recognises the need to support working parents or carers in the screen industry and to build awareness about screen practitioners whose caring responsibilities may impact negatively on their role in the screen industry.
-Create NSW will maintain a Screen Momentum Attachment Register of practitioners who are currently or have recently been carers and are ready to work, with the aim of driving long-term change in the industry.
+Screen NSW recognises the need to support working parents or carers in the screen industry and to build awareness about screen practitioners whose caring responsibilities may impact negatively on their role in the screen industry.
+Screen NSW will maintain a Screen Momentum Attachment Register of practitioners who are currently or have recently been carers and are ready to work, with the aim of driving long-term change in the industry.

-This requirement is in line with the Create NSW ‘Screen Momentum’ initiative which seeks to address the significant challenges for working parents or carers in the screen industry.
+This requirement is in line with the Screen NSW ‘Screen Momentum’ initiative which seeks to address the significant challenges for working parents or carers in the screen industry.
 Carers is defined to include childcare, caring for the elderly and self-care.